Staff

 Lee’s research interests are focused on Mississippian period social exchange networks within St. Johns II contexts of late-prehistoric northeastern Florida.

-Graduate Student - Evolutionary Studies Institute, University of the Witwatersrand
+PhD Student - University of Missouri

 Caitlyn Pallas